srobo/website/_posts/2019-04-09-sr2019-tlc-crowned-champion.md

 Some of the more notable designs were:

-- [The Ladies' College](http://www.ladiescollege.com/) with their consistent, successful catapult.
+- [The Ladies' College Guernsey](http://www.ladiescollege.com/) with their consistent, successful catapult.
 - [South Wilts Grammar School](https://www.swgs.wilts.sch.uk/) with their simple and effective grab-and-go robot which climbed the volcano with a single token.
 - [Cranbrook School](https://www.cranbrookschool.co.uk/) with their suction cup and catapult combination which unfortunately had technical issues for much of the competition.
 - [Haberdashers' Aske's Boys' School](https://www.habsboys.org.uk/) with their Hawaiian themed robot, topped with a 3D paper pineapple.